 Let it marinate: To keep your fly in the water and allow it to float with the current.

-Dope-on-a-rope: A fellow fisherman who drops an anchor on a good spot, keeping other fisherman from being able to use it.
+Dope-on-a-rope: A fellow fisherman who drops an anchor on a good spot, keeping other fishermen from being able to use it.

 Swamp donkey: A moose that tends to get in the way of your desired fishing spot.